K-Means for Noise-Insensitive Multi-Dimensional Feature Learning: Results

 \subsection{Comparison of Methods on Synthetic Data}

+We begin by comparing the proposed method to standard Principal Components Analysis (PCA) and Angular-Distance K-Means on the basis of synthetic data.

+On the basis that none of the methods being compared are sensitive to correlations between specific indices / samples of the TD signals, randomly generated synthetic data are used.
+Additionally, it is the \emph{angle} between vectors / signals that matters.
+It can be verified that the \emph{ordering} of indices has no impact on angle by considering permutation matrices \cite{zhang2011matrix}, which can be used to permute the signal / vector indices, but do not cause the \emph{angle} between vectors to change because permutation matrices are orthogonal.
+Ground truth prototype signals are first generated, then scaled (including negatives) versions with added noise are used to generate synthetic data.
+Additionally, background noise (zero-signal with added noise) is included.
+To improve visual interpretability, to appear similar to TD signals, temporal correlations are introduced to the prototypes using a first-order auto-regressive model \cite{kirchgassner2012introduction}.

-The creation of synthetic data for use in comparing the proposed method to PCA and Angular-Distance K-Means was presented in \Cref{subsec:methods_evaluation_method}, with the results shown in \Cref{fig:synthetic_results}.
-The first row contains the ground truth prototypes (left) and class membership of the data-points (right).
-For visualization purposes in the right column, the data-points, which are 30-dimensional, are projected onto a 2D plane defined by the ground truth prototypes (except for the case where PCA is used, where the data-points are projected into the principal component space).
+The synthetic data tests are illustrated in \Cref{fig:synthetic_results}.
+The first column contains the ground truth prototypes (top) and class membership of the data-points (bottom).
+For visualization purposes in the bottom row, the data-points, which are 30-dimensional, are projected onto a 2D plane defined by the ground truth prototypes (except for the case where PCA is used, where the data-points are projected into the principal component space).

 It can clearly be seen that neither PCA nor the Angular-Distance K-Means produce learned features that even resemble the ground truth prototypes, since neither approach is able to produce the desired sparse-weighted features, whereas the proposed method is in fact highly effective at doing so.
-Further discussion is given in \Cref{sec:discussion}.